My 4 Day Cash Machine experiment has run its full course and I’ve got the results.

 Overall Analysis

-The sample webpage content was provided in HTML and was relatively easy to modify.
+The sample webpage content I got from Frank Kern was provided in HTML and was relatively easy to modify.
 The sample emails, however, were provided in a PDF file.
 That made them a real pain to cut and paste.
-I wish they had come in a simple text file - I have them that way on my hard drive for future promotions.
+I wish they had come in a simple text file – I have them that way on my hard drive for future promotions.

 If you have any specific questions about my experiment with ‘4 Day Cash Machine’, leave a comment below and I’ll post a reply.